hpc-dr/day1hpc.github.io/content/english/sc22/index.md

     <div class="col-md-10">
     {{< expando "University of British Columbia’s AWS transformation journey & lessons" >}}

-<p>Ken Bigelow, Advanced Research Computing Systems Administrator, Jacob Boschee, Advanced Research Computing Systems Administrator, University of British Columbia</p>
+<p>Ken Bigelow, Advanced Research Computing Systems Administrator; Jacob Boschee, Advanced Research Computing Systems Administrator, University of British Columbia</p>
 <p>While researchers are increasingly using cloud computing offerings, many aren’t experienced with system administration or cloud service management.
 This can be challenging for groups without cloud specialists to manage infrastructure and may reduce cloud engagement.
 Since 2020, the Advanced Research Computing team at the University of British Columbia (UBC) has been using RONIN to deliver a full-service cloud offering to their research community.
 Come learn about their community, the challenges they faced, and the lessons they learned with the cloud while using the user interfaces on AWS.
 Hear about their experience with RONIN, what researchers can expect with RONIN, and what’s required to create a workflow in a cloud environment.</p>
 <a href="/sc22/651c3de85a3c.ics" class="btn btn-light btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">+Calendar</a>